param-codezz/EDITH/README.txt

 --> Requirements: Windows 7/7+, Python 3.0+, Internet Connection(for opening webpages and Edith voice commands) --> Run config_user.py else get stuck in errors

+v2.0
+--> It only takes text input

+v3.0
---> It only takes audio input (run edith2.py for text input) --> Edith v4.0 under development (with hybrid audio/text inputs) --> Suggest me some more features in Edith
+--> It only takes audio input

+--> Edith v4.0 under development (with hybrid audio/text inputs)
+--> Suggest me some more features in Edith
 --> Right Click in the terminal to paste the links/directories